eldipa/xoz/docs/xoz-format.md

 The possible compressed raw representation of the image is stored in the `raw` array of `size` bytes.

-No information about the image format or dimensions is given: the library will have to load the image from `raw`, probe and test the first bytes to deduce of which format is.
+The `format` encodes the image format and `width` and `height` the image dimensions in pixels.

+They may be zero however in which case the library may try read the first bytes of `raw` to deduce the missing information.

+Supported image formats are:

+ - `0x00`: undefined
+ - `0x01`: PNG

 ### Tex/Latex Image Object